booleanapp/docs/pages/overview/send_surveys.md

 ### Sending surveys from dashboard

+#### Send surveys by pasting email addresses

-You can quickly send non-transactional surveys from within the dashboard.
+You can quickly send surveys from within the dashboard.
 All you need is a list of your user’s email addresses.
 1. Go to “send surveys” section.
-2. Import email addresses by either pasting them in comma separated format (max 1000 emails).
+2. Import email addresses by pasting them in comma separated format (max 1000 emails).
 3. You will be shown a preview of emails to which surveys will be sent.
-Boolean will remove duplicates and emails which have already hit daily/weekly/monthly throttle limits.
+We will remove duplicates and emails which have already hit daily/weekly/monthly throttle limits.
 After verifying the list, you can send the surveys by clicking “send”.

-Your surveys will be delivered in few minutes.
+#### Send surveys by importing emails through CSV file

+You can send surveys by importing a list of emails through a CSV file.
+This method allows you to add properties for each email.
+1. Go to “send surveys” section.
+2. Click the "upload" button to select CSV file from your computer.
+3. We will validate the upload file for data errors.
+After successful validation you will see a "send surveys" button.
+Click the button to send surveys.

+Some points to remember for CSV file:
+1. The first row should contain header for each column.
+Only email column is mandatory.
+2. Each property column's header should have property type and property name.
+For e.g. a string property "city" will should header as "S:city".
+3. You download a sample CSV file with headers for all survey properties by clicking "Download CSV template".
+4. Please refer [property data guidelines](/docs/v1_messages.html#property-data-types) for each property to fix validation errors.
+When a string property has number value use quotes.

 ### Sending surveys through API